Configure using Microsoft Azure

 - Click Next.

-To get SSO configured for your application, login into the Lifesize app with admin privileges
+NOTE: Log in into the Lifesize app with admin privileges

 - In the top right corner, click on your name and then click Advanced Settings.